project-chip/connectedhomeip/src/controller/python/README.md

    chip-device-ctrl > zcl NetworkCommissioning AddThreadNetwork 1234 0 0 operationalDataset=hex:0e080000000000010000000300001335060004001fffe002084fe76e9a8b5edaf50708fde46f999f0698e20510d47f5027a414ffeebaefa92285cc84fa030f4f70656e5468726561642d653439630102e49c0410b92f8c7fbb4f9f3e08492ee3915fbd2f0c0402a0fff8 breadcrumb=0 timeoutMs=3000
    ```

-3. Enable Thread interface in the device by executing the following command with `networkID` equal to Extended PAN Id of the Thread network.
+3. Enable Thread interface on the device by executing the following command with `networkID` equal to Extended PAN Id of the Thread network:

    ```
    chip-device-ctrl > zcl NetworkCommissioning EnableNetwork 1234 0 0 networkID=hex:4fe76e9a8b5edaf5 breadcrumb=0 timeoutMs=3000
    ```

-#### Commissioning of Wi-Fi device
+#### Commissioning a Wi-Fi device

-1. Assuming your Wi-Fi SSID is *TESTSSID*, and your Wi-Fi password is *P455W4RD*, inject the credentials to the device by excuting the following command.
+1. Assuming your Wi-Fi SSID is `TESTSSID`, and your Wi-Fi password is `P455W4RD`, inject the credentials to the device by excuting the following command:

    ```
    chip-device-ctrl > zcl NetworkCommissioning AddWiFiNetwork 1234 0 0 ssid=str:TESTSSID credentials=str:P455W4RD breadcrumb=0 timeoutMs=1000
    ```

-2. Enable Wi-Fi interface in the device by executing the following command:
+2. Enable the Wi-Fi interface on the device by executing the following command:

    ```
    chip-device-ctrl > zcl NetworkCommissioning EnableNetwork 1234 0 0 networkID=str:TESTSSID breadcrumb=0 timeoutMs=1000
    ```

-### 6. Close Bluetooth LE connection.
+### Step 6: Close Bluetooth LE connection.

-After Matter accessory was provisioned with Thread and/or Wi-Fi credentials, the commissioning process is finished.
-Python CHIP controller will now use only IPv6 traffic to reach the device, so Bluetooth LE connection can be closed.
+After the Matter accessory device was provisioned with Thread or Wi-Fi credentials (or both), the commissioning process is finished.
+The Python CHIP controller is now using only the IPv6 traffic to reach the device, so you can close the Bluetooth LE connection.
+To close the connection, run the following command:

 ```
 chip-device-ctrl > close-ble
 ```

-### 7. Discover IPv6 address of the Matter accessory.
+### Step 7: Discover IPv6 address of the Matter accessory.

-The Matter controller needs to discover IPv6 address of the node that it previously commissioned.
-For Thread, the Matter accessory uses SRP (Service Registration Protocol) to register its presence on the Thread Border Router’s SRP Server, for Wi-Fi or Ethernet devices, the mDNS (Multicast Domain Name System) protocol is used instead.
+The Matter controller must discover the IPv6 address of the node that it previously commissioned.
+Depending on the network type:

-Run the following command, assuming that:
+- For Thread, the Matter accessory uses SRP (Service Registration Protocol) to register its presence on the Thread Border Router’s SRP Server.
- - The Fabric ID of the device is 5544332211
+- For Wi-Fi or Ethernet devices, the Matter accessory uses the mDNS (Multicast Domain Name System) protocol.

- - The Node ID is 1234
+Assuming your Fabric ID is *5544332211* and Node ID is *1234* (use the Node ID you noted down when you established the secure connection over Bluetooth LE)), run the following command:

 ```
 chip-device-ctrl > resolve 5544332211 1234
 ```

-After successful resolution, you should see the log indicating that node address has been updated.
-The IPv6 address of the device will be cached in the controller for later usage.
+A notification in the log indicates that the node address has been updated.
+The IPv6 address of the device is cached in the controller for later usage.

-### 8. Control application ZCL clusters.
+### Step 8: Control application ZCL clusters.

-For Light Bulb example, execute the following command to toggle the LED state:
+For the light bulb example, execute the following command to toggle the LED state:

 ```
 chip-device-ctrl > zcl OnOff Toggle 1234 1 0
 ```

-To change the brightness of the LED, use the following command, with level changed to the value between 0 and 255.
+To change the brightness of the LED, use the following command, with the level value somewhere between 0 and 255.

 ```
 chip-device-ctrl > zcl LevelControl MoveToLevel 1234 1 0 level=50
 ```

-### 9. Read basic information out of the accessory.
+### Step 9: Read basic information out of the accessory.

-Every Matter accessory device supports Basic Cluster which maintains collection of attributes that a controller may obtain from a device, such as the vendor name, the product name, or software version.
-Use `zclread` command to read those values out of the device:
+Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
+Use `zclread` command to read those values from the device:

 ```
 chip-device-ctrl > zclread Basic VendorName 1234 1 0